awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 **Critical stability enhancements**

-1. Fixed a bug whereby the DB instance might be briefly unavailable due to the self\-healing function of the underlying storage\.
+1. Fixed a bug in which the DB instance might be briefly unavailable due to the self\-healing function of the underlying storage\.

 **High priority stability enhancements**